sjmudd/mysql-rpm-builder/README.md

 $ sh build-environment.sh 8.0.33
 ```

-The whole process can now be done with a single command from the docker server:
+The **whole process** can now be done with a single command from the docker server:

 ```
-$ docker run --rm -it --network=host --hostname=builder -v $PWD:/data quay.io/centos/centos:stream8 /data/build-environment.sh -a 8.0.33
+$ docker run --rm -it \
+        --network=host \
+        --hostname=rpm-builder \
+        -v $PWD:/data quay.io/centos/centos:stream8 \
+        /data/build-environment.sh -a 8.0.33
 ```

 If successful the final binary rpms should be found in